really-useful/logger/README.md

 logger.emerg(…);
 ```

-You can pass anything you like as arguments to the logging functions.
+You can pass anything as arguments to these functions.
 Standard practice is to pass a string as the first argument, followed by additional JavaScript objects that you want to log.
-Notice that this is a drop-in replacement for most usages of the `console.*` JavaScript functions.
+(Just like `console.log`.)

 ```javascript
 logger.info(